-Today's youth, more than ever, have a large vocabulary with which they can articulate their identities.
+Young people today have a large vocabulary with which they can articulate their identities.
 That vocabulary may be unfamiliar, but understanding these words can open doors for educators to become more effective allies to LGBTQ students.
 This means, for example, knowing the difference between biological sex, gender identity and gender expression; between cisgender and transgender; and between asexual and pansexual.